 Condense items of interest and send to international newsletter editor, as well as a copy of each edition of newsletter.

 Nominating

 Contact members to determine willingness to serve as chapter officers.

-Present a slate of officers to the membership to be voted on at the fall chapter meeting.
+Present a slate of officers to the membership on or before September 1 to be voted on by the 10th of September.